Do I need to take PEPSE?

 - You were sexually assaulted by a stranger

 The risk of catching HIV from a single sex act is very small.
-However, research shows that becoming infected with HIV is less likely if you take PEPSE.
-PEPSE does not work every time and some people may be infected with HIV despite taking PEPSE.
+However, research shows that contracting HIV is less likely if you take PEPSE.
+PEPSE does not work every time and some people may be living with HIV despite taking PEPSE.
 PEPSE is less likely to work if you miss tablets or if you don’t complete the full 28 day course.

 If you think you need PEPSE ask for help immediately.
 Do not delay, as every hour counts.
 The sooner PEP is started, the more likely it is to work; within 24 hours is best, but no later than 72 hours (three days).
 It is important for you to know that PEPSE is not always needed after unprotected sex.
 The drugs are the same ones taken by people with HIV, and for PEP to work they must be taken for four weeks